seamuslowry/brannigans-chess-frontend/README.md

 ## Goal

 This is designed as a chess app in which each player can only see their own pieces.
-Taken pieces will be visible to both players.
+Taken pieces are visible to both players.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).